ayush9h/linkedin-post-automater/README.md

    - Generates a custom image (AI-powered).
 3. **Image Upload**: Backend uploads the generated image to LinkedIn via the `POST /assets` endpoint and receives an image asset ID.
 4. **Post Creation**: Backend creates a LinkedIn post using the content and image asset ID → Post is uploaded to LinkedIn.
-5. **Sentiment Analysis**: User can analyze post comments via the sentiment analysis endpoint for detailed insights.

 ---